o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 ## Process assets

-Before you create the project game release layout, you must process the assets that your project uses such as levels, objects, environment, and gameplay logic.
 The Asset Processor or Asset Processor Batch are responsible for processing source assets into product assets, which the Game Launcher consumes at runtime.

-1. Process your projecet's assets by following either one of the following instructions.
+1. Process your project's assets by following either one of the following instructions.

-    - Use CMake to build the Asset Processor Batch and its dependencies by specifying the `MyProject.Assets` target.
-After building, this command runs **Asset Processor Batch** and processes the assets.
+    - Use **CMake** to build the Asset Processor Batch and its dependencies by specifying the `MyProject.Assets` target.
+After building, this command runs Asset Processor Batch and processes the assets.

     ```cmd
     cmake --build build/windows_vs2019 --target MyProject.Assets --config profile -- /m